awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-analytics.rst

 Add Analytics to the Notes App
 ##############################

 In the :ref:`previous section <tutorial-ios-aws-mobile-notes-setup>` of this tutorial, we installed Xcode, downloaded a sample note-taking app from GitHub, then compiled and ran it in the iOS Simulator.
 This tutorial assumes you have completed those steps.
-In this section, we will extend the notes app to include application analytics.
-Application analytics allow us to gather demographic information about the application usage.
+In this section, we  extend the notes app to include application analytics.
+Application analytics enable us to gather demographic information about the application usage.

 You should be able to complete this section in 10-15 minutes.